cunov/cunov/README.md

 Hi, I'm Colton Cunov.
 I'm working towards an MS in Complex Adaptive Systems at Chalmers University.
-I'm academically/professionally interested in machine learning and all things data, and personally into motorcycles, paragliding, and playing in the markets.
+I'm academically/professionally interested in machine learning and all things data, and personally into 🏍️, 🪂, and 📈.